jagreenwood/open-weather-kit/README.md

 ### Configure Service

 The service must be configured with a JWT generating closure and optionally a language.
-If you choice to use the `WeatherService.shared` instance, call the following before referencing `shared`:
+If you choose to use the `WeatherService.shared` instance, call the following before referencing `shared`:

 ```swift
 WeatherService.configure {